 Excluding the surrounding reef area, Yap Islands have length 24 km (15 ml), width 5–10 km (3-6 ml) and highest elevation point (Mt Taabiywol) 178 m (584 ft).
 Colonia is Yap state's capital city, with administrative control over Yap's Main and Neighboring islands (mostly atolls) reaching to east and south from Yap Main Islands for approx 800 km (500 ml).

-- Yap Island is famous for its stone money (Rai, or Fei), large carved doughnut-shaped disks of calcite, up to 4 m (12 ft) in diameter.
-The smallest can be as little as 3,5 cm (1.4 in) in diameter.
-Many of the stone money were brought from other isles, as far as New Guinea.
-Most came from Palau in ancient times.
-Their value is based on both stone's history and its size.
-Historically, the disks were valued because the material looks just like quartz, and were the shiniest objects available.
-Later the stones became legal tender, even mandatory in some of the payments.
+Yap Island is famous for its "stone money" (Rai / Fei), which are large carved doughnut-shaped disks of calcite, with diameter up to 4 m (12 ft).
+The smallest are 3,5 cm (1.4 inches) in diameter.
+Many of the stone money were brought from other isles, as far as New Guinea, but most came from Palau.
+Their value was based on both stone's history and its size.
+Historically, these disks were valued because the material calcite looks like quartz, and were the shiniest objects at that time.

 Yap Island cruise terminal

 Cruise ships to Yap Island Micronesia dock (anchor) at Colonia - port town on the eastern coast.